Carles Puigdemont arrested in Sardinia: reports | DW | 23.09.2021

 His arrest comes more than a week after Spain's central government and the separatist government of Catalonia resumed talks aimed at settling a dispute over the region's push for independence.
 There has been no dialogue for one and a half years.

-Earlier in the month there were protests in Barcelona with tens of thousands of people calling for independence.
+Earlier in the month there were protests in Barcelona with tens of thousands calling for independence.

 This is a breaking news story and will be updated as more details become available.